Yan Gomes Preview, Player Props: Cubs vs. Giants

 - The pitching staff for the Giants has a collective 8.6 K/9, which ranks 18th in MLB.

-- The Giants have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants have the 13th-ranked team ERA across all league pitching staffs (4.06).

-- Giants pitchers combine to surrender 151 home runs (1.1 per game), the seventh-fewest in the league.
+- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- Walker gets the start for the Giants, his 12th of the season.
-He is 4-2 with a 2.16 ERA and 61 strikeouts through 50 2/3 innings pitched.
+- Beck starts for the first time this season for the Giants.

-- In his most recent appearance -- out of the bullpen on Friday -- the righty tossed scoreless two-thirds of an inning against the San Diego Padres while surrendering two hits.
+- The 27-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.